Accutane. Are the Side Effects Worth It?

 What is Accutane?

-As with all oral medication, there'll be some people who really need to avoid it.
-Of course, your doctor will talk to you about this, but Accutane is off-limits to anyone pregnant, breast-feeding or with impaired liver function, as well as caution needing to be exercised for anyone with diabetes, depression or impaired kidney function.
+As with all oral medication, there will be some people who need to avoid it.
+Your doctor will talk to you about this, but Accutane is off-limits to anyone pregnant, breast-feeding or with impaired liver function, as well as caution needing to be exercised for anyone with diabetes, depression or impaired kidney function.

-For women, even if you're not trying for a baby, you need to think about the possibility that you could become pregnant when you start taking Accutane.
-Accutane can cause serious harm to a developing foetus.
+For women, even if you are not trying for a baby, you need to think about the possibility that you could become pregnant when you start taking Accutane.
+Accutane can cause serious harm to a developing fetus.

 AMPERNA® Accutane Side Effects